bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 And that is because we no longer have an input script on native segwit inputs.
 Instead, we provide the data to satisfy the spending conditions in the witness.
 So, all the native segwit outputs, you can always recognize a native segwit input on having an input script length of zero.

+### Native segwit transaction: Witness data

+Mark Erhardt: 0:13:36

 All right, let's look at the witness data.

-### Native segwit transaction: Witness data

-Mark Erhardt: 0:13:38

-Um, or, who remembers what we should have directly after diversion here usually in a non-segwit transaction?
+Who remembers what we should have directly after diversion here usually in a non-segwit transaction?
-Larry.
-The number of inputs, exactly.
+The number of inputs.
 So, in the very first sentences I said, a transaction must always have one input at least and one output at least.
 So, if a non-segwit node, a node that is not familiar with the segwit format, gets a transaction that has a zero here, what do you think will he do with that transaction?
 Well, that's invalid.